zaeem4/zaeem4/README.md

 - 👋 Hi, I’m @zaeem4.
-- 👀 I’m interested in fullstack web application.
+- 👀 I’m interested in Fullstack Web App development.
 - 🌱 I’m currently learning web3 and openAI.
 - 💞️ I’m looking to collaborate on Blockchain, MERN Stack, openAI and shopify app development.
 - 📫 How to reach me?
 Email me at zaeem1169@gmail.com.